wilbiev/evcnet/README.md

 - **Session Time**: Duration of current charging session in hours
 - **Status Code**: Raw status code from the charging station
 - **Total Energy**: Total energy consumed (kWh)
 - **Last Logging Update**: shows when the logging was updated.
-Contains attribute **log_data** with logging enties, can be converted to markdown in the dashboard.
+Contains attribute **log_data** with 50 logging entries per channel.
+Can be converted to markdown in the dashboard to show a list.

 ### Switch